 During construction, mirrors can be taped, moved, or covered.
-At times, mirrors can become dirty due to the continuous dust and movement of materials during a construction or renovation project.
+At times, mirrors can become dirty due to the continuous dust.
+It can also happen due to the movement of materials during a construction or renovation project.
 Be sure to plan on cleaning your mirrors carefully after your upcoming construction or renovation project is complete.
-It is also wise to inspect your mirrors for any scratches or cracks to be sure that they do not need to be replaced.
+It is also wise to inspect your mirrors for any scratches or cracks.
+This way, you can be sure that they do not need to be replaced.

 8. Parking Lot Cleaning

 Once your actual commercial space is finished and cleaned, your company will need its parking lots and driveways cleaned extensively.
 Your parking lot may have debris and dust.
 This will need a thorough cleanup also, so you can have a safe space for your staff and clients to park in when your business reopens.

 The parking lot should be the last area that you clean since you will need to remove materials from inside your commercial space first before cleaning the parking lot.

 Power washing both the interior and exterior walls of your commercial space is a great way to get out any stains or excess dust that remains.
 Through power washing, you can have a polished space that’s ready for your employees to move into.
 After the initial post-construction power washing, it is recommended to organize quarterly power washing for your commercial space.
 This way, it can look its absolute best year-round.

 10. Removal of Excess Building Supplies or Tools